Garbage & Waste Collection Containers Trading License in Dubai

 What the Garbage & Waste Collection Containers Trading License Covers

-Under Activity Code 4752.9, the licence permits the holder to trade in a broad range of garbage and waste collection containers.
+Under Activity Code 4752.9, the license permits the holder to trade in a broad range of garbage and waste collection containers.
 Permitted activities typically include:

 Import, export, and re-export of waste collection containers